About HIV | George House Trust

 CHALLENGING STIGMA IN THE HAIR, BEAUTY AND BARBERING SECTOR

+At George House Trust we’re committed to challenging HIV stigma and discrimination.
 That’s why, with funding from Manchester City Council, we undertook research about the experiences of people living with HIV when accessing hair, beauty, barbering and cosmetic procedures and treatments.

 WHAT DOES UNDETECTABLE EQUALS UNTRANSMITTABLE MEAN?